nminhquang380/yt-comment-analysis/README.md

 ### 4. Data Visualization

 #### a.
 Set up Tableau or Power BI
-1. Connect Tableau or Power BI to your Snowflake data warehouse.
+1. Connect Tableau or Power BI to your BigQuery data warehouse.
 2. Create an interactive dashboard with the following features:
    - **Bar Chart**: Number of comments and videos by month.
    - **Distribution Plot**: Distribution of sentiment scores of comments and average scores of videos.